montagejs/collections/README.md

 -   `count(start, step)`: iterates from start by step, indefinitely
 -   `repeat(value, times)`: repeats the given value either finite times or indefinitely

-### Observers

-To use object observers, `require("collections/observable-object")`.
-This installs the necessary methods on the `Object` constructor.
-Observers depend on EcmaScript 5’s `Object.defineProperty` and `Object.defineProperties` or a suitable shim.
-Observable collections benefit from the ability to swap `__proto__` in all engines except Internet Explorer, in which case they fall back to using `Object.defineProperties` to trap change functions.

-Listen for individual property changes on an object.
-The listener may be a function or a delegate.

--   `Object.addOwnPropertyChangeListener(object, key, listener, beforeChange)`
--   `Object.removeOwnPropertyChangeListener(object, key, listener, beforeChange)`
--   `Object.addBeforeOwnPropertyChangeListener(object, key, listener)`
--   `Object.removeBeforeOwnPropertyChangeListener(object, key, listener)`

-The arguments to the listener are `(value, key, object)`, much like a `forEach` callback.
-The `this` within the listener is the listener object itself.
-The dispatch method must be one of these names, favoring the most specific provided.

--   `handle` + key (TwoHump) + (`Change` or `WillChange` before change), for example, `handleFooWillChange` for `foo`.
--   `handleOwnPropertyChange` or `handleOwnPropertyWillChange` before change
--   `handleEvent`
--   function

-To use array content observers, `require("collections/observable-array")`.
-This will install the necessary methods on the `Array` prototype.
-The performance of arrays in general will not be affected&mdash;only observed arrays will require more time to execute changes.

-Listen for ranged content changes on arrays.
-The location of the change is where the given arrays of content are removed and added.
-For unordered collections like sets, the location would not be defined.
-Content changes are not yet implemented for other collections.

--   `array.addContentChangeListener(listener, beforeChange)`
--   `array.removeContentChangeListener(listener, beforeChange)`
--   `array.addBeforeContentChangeListener(listener)`
--   `array.removeBeforeContentChangeListener(listener)`

-The arguments to the listener are `(plus, minus, at)`, which are arrays of the added and removed values, and optionally the location of the change for ordered collections (lists, arrays).
-For a list, the position is denoted by a node.
-The dispatch method must be one of these names, favoring the most specific provided.

--   `handleContentChange` or `handleContentWillChange` if before change
--   `handleEvent`
--   function

-Listen for content changes from each position within an array, including changes to and from undefined.
-Content changes must be emitted by method calls on an array, so use `array.set(index, value)` instead of `array[index] = value`.

--   `array.addEachContentChangeListener(listener, beforeChange)`
--   `array.removeEachContentChangeListener(listener, beforeChange)`
--   `array.addBeforeEachContentChangeListener(listener)`
--   `array.removeBeforeEachContentChangeListener(listener)`

-The listener is a listener as for property changes.

 ## List